 Proof are received by all authors directly from the publisher (via e-mail) when it is going to be published and must be returned within 48 hours of receipt.

 Definition of Authorship

-Authors are required to disclose all relevant financial support and potential conflicts of interest in their cover letter, within the manuscript, and on the copyright transfer agreement form.
-If there are no financial disclosures from any authors, this should be stated as well.
+Authors are required to disclose all relevant financial support and potential conflicts of interest in their main file of the article.
 In addition, authors have an ethical responsibility to ensure all research discussed in their work is credible and data are accurate prior to publication.

 Corresponding Author Responsibilities

 The corresponding author is the point of contact for the Editorial Office and Publisher.
 He or she is responsible for: